Quadriffis/immortal-millionaire/6 - manage a budget.md

 ## How I found out

-My father has done a lot of projects in Croatia.
+My father has done a lot of entrepreneurial projects in Croatia.
 For the family that meant we went to visit this sunny mediteranean country pretty much every summer.
 One thing that got me and my brothers in a frenzy was the difference in currency.
 One euro was usually the equivalent of 7 Croatian kunas.
 The weeks before the holiday we turned the house upside down for kunas, either those left from last holiday or pocket change my dad left lying around.

 Money played an important role for us children in the holidays.
 We each got 10 kunas a day to spend as we saw fit.
 In practice this meant it was icecream money.
 It's not that my parents didn't buy us icecream, but we didn't get to decide when they would buy us frozen deliciousness.